MeridianWelly/ibm-quantum-telemetry/README.md

 All data required to audit these claims is provided directly within this repository.

 ### `/data`
+* `ibm_fez_benchmark_20260515.txt`: Raw hardware calibration logs for the 5-qubit Conceptual Proof.
 * `benchmark_heron_4k.csv`: The 4,096-shot baseline telemetry ledger matching the Phase 1 table.
 * `benchmark_heron_100k.csv`: The complete 100,000-shot statistical matrix matching the Phase 2 table.
 * `prometheus_telemetry.csv`: A 200-job scaling benchmark validating the inverse correlation between extreme gate depth and noise survival.
 * `Crucible_Raw_PUB_Payloads.zip`: A compressed archive containing the raw, offline IBM Sampler V2 PUB payloads (JSON files) for the 100k-shot matrix.
 This allows reviewers to verify the classical bitstring arrays and calculate the entropy offline without requiring an active IBM API token.

 ### `/scripts`
-Contains `cloud_telemetry_extractor.py`.
-Reviewers can execute this script using their own IBM Quantum API tokens to tunnel into the Qiskit Runtime API, download the raw Sampler V2 DataBins, and verify the Shannon Entropy math directly against the provided Job IDs.
+* `cloud_telemetry_extractor.py`: A verification script provided for reviewers.
+Execute this using your own IBM Quantum API token to tunnel into the Qiskit Runtime API, download the Sampler V2 DataBins, and verify the Shannon Entropy math directly against the provided Job IDs in the CSV ledgers.